Adult Care Homes in Montgomery, AL

 • Ask about the life enrichment programs.
 Activities are crucial when it comes to quality of life and play a key role in care for older adults.

-• And finally (there is a plethora of more things to consider), get to know the leadership in the building.
-If you feel good around the executive director, head nurse, lead activities director and even the chef or janitor, it is a good sign you can trust them with the care of your loved one.
+• And finally (along with a plethora of more things to consider), get to know the leadership in the building.
+If you feel good around the Executive Director, Head Nurse, Lead Activities Director and even the Chef or Janitor, it is a good sign you can trust them with the care of your loved one.

-Local Hospitals and Care Providers
+Local Hospitals and Healthcare Providers in Montgomery, AL

-1722 Pine St, Montgomery, AL 36106
+• Address: 1725 Pine St, Montgomery, AL 36106

 Alabama Department of Senior Services – LSA serves low-income people by providing civil legal aid and by promoting collaboration to find solutions to problems of poverty.
 LSA offices handle civil cases only.